 As with most BW games, Mass Effect’s structure is non-linear: once Shepard has been made a Spectre, you’re free to do missions and sidequests in any order you like.
 The Citadel serves as the main hub in the game, especially for shopping, but also for triggering sidequests by examining computer terminals or talking to NPCs.
 One Citadel sidequest in particular is determined by Shepard’s personal history.
 Other sidequests can be obtained by exploring the various star systems.
 Storyline/mission planets are inhabited and more elaborate.
 Sidequest planets are mostly empty, which, while realistic, means that exploration may become somewhat tedious.
 Fortunately, the explorable area is restricted, and Joker will notify the team when they start driving outside the allowed perimeter, which typically includes a mining settlement, lab or mercenary/geth outpost, several mineral deposits (identifiable via a minigame) and at least one Thresher Maw (sometimes two).
 If his warnings are ignored, he will forcibly bring the Mako back within the perimeter.
 Some planets also feature hazardous environments, such as extreme temperatures or a toxic atmosphere.
 If the hazard level is at 2, your team’s time outside the Mako is limited, indicated by a depleting meter: once it runs out, your characters’ HP will start to quickly decrease.
 The solution is to only exit the Mako in short bursts.
 Or to wear Explorer armour.

 The Mako’s physics…suck, especially on low-gravity planets.
 It’s extremely easy to flip over, get stuck in improbable positions or go careening off a mountainside.
 Some planets have worse terrain than others (Nodacrux…), but, in general, it feels like Shepard is the worst driver in the galaxy.
-The Mako is justly infamous among ME fans, but the mining system in ME2 is far worse.
+Mind you, it’s still more entertaining than the mining system in ME2.